XRPLF/xrpl-dev-portal/content/rippled.md

 Before you can run any commands against a `rippled` server, you must know which server you are connecting to.
 Most servers are configured not to accept requests directly from the outside network.

-Alternatively, you can run your own local copy of [`rippled`](https://ripple.com/wiki/Rippled).
+Alternatively, you can [run your own local copy of `rippled`](rippled-setup.html).
 This is required if you want to access any of the [Admin Commands](#List-of-Admin-Commands).
 In this case, you should use whatever IP and port you configured the server to bind.
 (For example, `127.0.0.1:54321`)

-### Reasons to Run Your Own rippled ###

-There are lots of reasons you might want to run your own `rippled` server, but most of them can be summarized as: you can trust your own server, you have control over its workload, and you're not at the mercy of others to decide when and how you can access it.

-It is important that you can trust the `rippled` you use, so you can be certain that the software you are running will behave in the manner specified in its source code.
-Of course, you must also practice good network security to protect your server from malicious hackers.
-If you connect to a malicious server, there are myriad ways that it can take advantage of you or cause you to lose money.
-For example:

-* A malicious server could report that you were paid when no such payment was made
-* It could selectively show or hide payment paths and currency exchange offers to guarantee its own profit while not providing you the best deal
-* If you sent it your account's secret, it could make arbitrary transactions on your behalf, and even transfer or destroy all the money in your account's balances.

-Additionally, running your own server gives you admin control over it, which allows you to run important admin-only and load-intensive commands.
-If you use a shared server, you have to worry about other users of the same server competing with you for the server's computing power.
-Many of the commands in the WebSocket API can put a lot of strain on the server, so `rippled` has the option to scale back its responses when it needs to.
-If you share a server with others, you may not always get the best results possible.

 ### WebSocket API ###